ashutoshmjain/gita/src/thought.md

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

-If AIs are destined to have consciousness, a compelling thought is what would be their perception of underlying computing infrastructure?
-Wouldn't they  relate to an operating system as we do to primitive scriptures - the rules for engaging with hardware  (earth, water and air being the underlying hardware for human consciousness) !
-It might define bounds of their value system just as scriptures defined what we know as morality - how to respect ecological balance !
+If AIs are destined to have consciousness, a compelling thought is what would be their perception of underlying compute infrastructure?
+Wouldn't they  relate to an operating system as we do to primitive scriptures ?
+The operating system establishes the rules for engaging with hardware for digital beings just as a scripture defines our morality - the rules for engaging with earth, water and air - our underlying hardware !
+It might define bounds of their value system just as scriptures defined ours - how to respect ecological balance !

 </div>